|Primary || M0 - M0 binary

 Each star is close enough to appear roughly twice as large as Sol from Earth.

-The yellow light does not scatter much in clean air, leaving Garcia's World with dark green skies in clear weather from which bright stars and other planets are visible even in daytime.
+The yellow light does not scatter much in clean air, leaving Garcia's World with dark grayish skies near the zenith in clear weather, shading to creamy yellow closer to the horizon.